Errec/front-end-interview-answers/README.md

 * What are some advantages/disadvantages to testing your code?

+   * Advantages: reduces code refactoring time, reduces long-term costs, delivery a safer code.*
+   * Advantages: increases workflow complexibility, increases short-term costs.*

 #### Performance Questions:

 * What tools would you use to find a performance bug in your code?

-   *Chrome Devtools Timeline with the paint flashing option on*
+   *Chrome Devtools Timeline with the paint flashing option on.*

 #### Network Questions: